rikaitan/rikaitan.github.io/docs/support.md

 **Is it possible to use Rikaitan with files saved locally on my computer with Chrome?**

 In order to use Rikaitan with local files in Chrome, you must first tick the _Allow access to file URLs_ checkbox for Rikaitan on the extensions page.
-Due to the restrictions placed on browser addons in the WebExtensions model, it will likely never be possible to use Rikaitan with PDF files.
+In addition, you may use the [Rikaitan PDF Viewer](https://rikaitan.github.io/rikaitan-pdf-viewer/web/) to view and scan PDF files that are on your local machine.

 **Is it possible to delete individual dictionaries without purging the database?**